Leantime/docs/api/usage.md

    -H "Content-Type: application/json"
 ```

-This is the only endpoint you will use, as any further interactions are defined in the body/header of the request.
+This is the only endpoint you will use as any further interactions are defined in the body/header of the request.
-Each request needs to contain the x-api-key to authenticate a user.
+Each request needs to contain the `x-api-key` header to authenticate a transaction.
 There is no concept of sessions.

 # Sending a POST Request